ROC-MIAMI WORKPLACE JUSTICE OUTREACH ORGANIZER JOB OPENING (P/T)

 Over the last ten years, we have won more than ten workplace justice campaigns, winning more than $6 million in misappropriated tips and wages and discrimination payments for low-wage workers, and significant policy changes in high-profile fine dining restaurant companies covering thousands of workers.
 We have partnered with more than 100 responsible restaurant owners to promote the ‘high road’ to profitability, and have trained more than 2500 restaurant workers to advance to livable wage jobs within the industry.
 We have also published fifteen ground-breaking reports on the restaurant industry, obtaining significant media coverage, played an instrumental role in winning a statewide minimum wage increase for tipped workers, and initiated other policy campaigns at the local, state, and federal level.
 We have organized restaurant workers to open their own cooperatively-owned restaurants in New York and Detroit.

-Since January 2008 we have launched affiliates in New Orleans, Miami, Michigan, Chicago, Houston, Philadelphia, Los Angeles, The Bay Area, and Washington, DC.
+Since January 2008 we have launched chapters in New Orleans, Miami, Michigan, Chicago, Houston, Philadelphia, Los Angeles, The Bay Area, and Washington, DC.
 In each region, we conduct workplace justice campaigns, partner with ‘high road’ restaurants to conduct advance restaurant workforce development programs, and collaborate with local academics and other allies to produce comprehensive participatory research and policy initiatives.
 Nationally, we organize convenings of restaurant workers, Congressional briefings, public fora, and more.
 In these ways, ROC continues to build power and voice for low-wage restaurant workers at the local, state, and federal levels.

 ROC-U worked with local residents to launch ROC-Miami in 2009, to organize restaurant workers in Miami-Dade County.
 ROC-Miami has 800 members and engages in workplace justice and policy campaigns, and workforce development work.